Eye Exams For Infants and Children

 Toddlers and Pre-schoolers

 As children grow, their eyes do as well which can result in more rapid visual changes than adults.
-Annual check-ups with an optometrist are recommended for children up to age 19.
+Annual check-ups with an optometrist are recommended for children.
 OHIP covers all children’s eye exams (up to and including age 19).

 Check out this article from Today's Parent about the importance of early detection and treatment of vision problems in children: